+First hour Listen Day one Document Day two Collect Day three Discuss Day four
-- Provide a safe, quiet space to talk - · Reassure the student that you will listen to them - Let them share their experience and feelings without interruption - If you hold immediate concerns for the student's safety, let the student know how you will address these.
-Immediate in this circumstance is where the staff member believes the student is likely to experience harm (from others or self) within the next 24 hours

-- Ask the student for examples they have of the alleged bullying (e.g. hand written notes or screenshots) - Write a record of your communication with the student - Check back with the student to ensure you have the facts correct - Enter the record in OneSchool - · Notify parent/s that the issue of concern is being investigated

-- · Gather additional information from other students, staff or family - · Review any previous reports or records for students involved - Make sure you can answer who, what, where, when and how - Clarify information with student and check on their wellbeing

-- Evaluate the information to determine if bullying has occurred or if another disciplinary matter is at issue - Make a time to meet with the student to discuss next steps - Ask the student what they believe will help address the situation - Engage the student as part of the solution - Provide the student and parent with information about student support network - Agree to a plan of action and timeline for the student, parent and yourself
+- Reassure the student that you will listen to them - Let them share their experience and feelings without interruption - If you hold immediate concerns for the student's safety, let the student know how you will address these.
+Immediate in this circumstance is where the staff member believes the student is likely to experience harm (from others or self) within the next 24 hours - Ask the student for examples they have of the alleged bullying (e.g. hand written notes or screenshots) - Write a record of your communication with the student - Check back with the student to ensure you have the facts correct - Enter the record in OneSchool - Notify parent/s that the issue of concern is being investigated - Gather additional information from other students, staff or family Review any previous reports or records for students involved - Make sure you can answer who, what, where, when and how - Clarify information with student and check on their wellbeing - Evaluate the information to determine if bullying has occurred or if another disciplinary matter is at - Make a time to meet with the student to discuss next steps - Ask the student what they believe will help address the situation - Engage the student as part of the solution - Provide the student and parent with information about student support network - Agree to a plan of action and timeline for the student, parent and yourself

+Implement